-The Drugs: Each of these drugs is a protein hormone.
-Gonal F and Follistim Pen are made by recombinant DNA technology, while Menopur and Bravelle are isolated from the urine of menopausal women and freeze-dried into a powder.
+The Drugs: Follicle-stimulating hormones, Gonal F and Follistim Pen are made by recombinant DNA technology, while Menopur is isolated from the urine of menopausal women and freeze-dried into a powder.
 All of them have been specially processed to ensure maximum safety and potency.
 Because they are in powder form, they must be reconstituted with sterile water or saline before injection.
 The hormones that these drugs provide are Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH), which are hormones that your pituitary gland normally produces.
 Although FSH is the hormone primarily responsible for follicular development, both FSH and LH play a role in the normal development and ovulation of ovarian follicles.
 LH is normally responsible for triggering ovulation when a mature follicle is present.
-Each of these drugs acts directly on the ovaries and do not have activities elsewhere in the body.
+Each of these drugs acts directly on the ovaries and does not have activities elsewhere in the body.

 Gonal F / Follistim Pen: (75 IU FSH, no LH) are pure FSH made by recombinant DNA technology and are given subcutaneously.
-Gonal F is made by Serono Inc. and comes in ampules (75 IU) and multi-dose (1200 IU) vials and pens.
-Follistim is made by Organon, Inc. and comes in vials and pens (75 IU).
+Gonal F is made by EMD Serono, and comes in ampules (75 IU) and multi-dose (1200 IU) vials and pens.
+Follistim is made by Merck and comes in vials and pens (75 IU).

-Multiple Pregnancies – Multiple pregnancies are more common with gonadotropins than with clomiphene citrate (Clomid, Serophene).
+Multiple Pregnancies – Multiple pregnancies are more common with gonadotropins than with clomiphene citrate (Clomid) or Letrozole.
 The risk is directly proportional to the number of mature follicles.
-Overall, multiple pregnancies represent 15-20 % of the gonadotropin induced pregnancies with 2-5 % of all pregnancies being high order multiple pregnancies (e.g. Triplets or more)
+Overall, multiple pregnancies represent up to 30 % of the gonadotropin induced pregnancies with up to 5 % of all pregnancies being high order multiple pregnancies (e.g. Triplets or more).

 Ovarian Hyperstimulation Syndrome (OHSS) is a sudden enlargement of the ovaries and accumulation of fluid in the abdomen.
 It can be a rapidly progressive medical emergency, which may require hospitalization and even intensive care services in its worst form.
 The cause is unknown, but it is associated with high estrogen levels.
 Many of the women who develop it are pregnant.
 The monitoring is designed to attempt prevent OHSS from occurring.
 Still, it happens in milder forms in 5-10% of gonadotropin cycles.
 Severe forms are less common.
 Early symptoms may include weight gain (over 5 pounds), bloating, nausea vomiting, diarrhea and shortness of breath.
 If you think you have these symptoms, please notify us immediately.